Medullary bone

 The medullary bone (MB) is a temporary anatomical structure found in most extant birds, and some extinct dinosaurs and birds.
 In female individuals during egg-laying period, bone tissue temporarily grows inside the medullary cavity from of the endosteal surface of bone shafts, and are reabsorbed by the end of the period.
 It is particularly prevalent in femurs, and can completely fill the medullary cavity during the peak.
-It co-occur with capillary-rich red bone marrow, but not yellow bone marrow (adipose tissue).
+It co-occurs with capillary-rich red bone marrow, but not yellow bone marrow (adipose tissue).
 The MB contrast with the more permanent cortical bones.
 Histologically, it is a highly vascularized, mostly woven, endosteally-derived tissue.

 When eggshell is formed, the speed at which calcium is absorbed in the bird's intestine is lower than the speed of calcium deposit in the oviduct, thus the bird must use a calcium reservoir within the body.
 Most of this is supplied by the MB, which is a much labile source of calcium than the cortical bones.